ayanaware/bento/README.md

 import { Component, ComponentAPI } from '@ayanaware/bento';

 export class Basic implements Component {
+	// required for all components, must be unique public name = 'Basic';
 	// this property becomes available after onLoad see ComponentAPI for more info public api!: ComponentAPI;
-	// required for all components, must be unique public name: string = 'Basic';

 	// Optionally define other components we depend upon
 	// Some decorators auto append to this array such as @Subscribe